MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/inventory-how-work-item-tracking.md

     You can assign serial or lot numbers in the following ways:

-    -   Automatically, by choosing **Assign Serial No.** or **Assign Lot No.** to assign serial/lot numbers from predefined number series.
+    -   Automatically, by choosing **Assign Serial No.** or **Assign Lot No.** to assign serial numbers from predefined number series.
-    -   Automatically, by choosing **Create Customised SN** to assign serial/lot numbers based on number series you define specifically for the arrived items.
+    -   Automatically, by choosing **Create Customised SN** to assign serial numbers based on number series you define specifically for the arrived items.
-    -   Manually, by entering serial or lot numbers directly, for example, the vendor's numbers.
+    -   Manually, by entering serial or lot numbers directly, for example, the supplier's numbers.
     -   Manually, by assigning a specific number to each item unit.

 3. To assign automatically, choose the **Create Customised SN** action.